Choe Son-hui: Career

 Choe Son-hui is a senior diplomat, with more than a decade of experience in the Ministry of Foreign Affairs.
-She is much experienced in negotiating on the nuclear program of North Korea, and negotiating with the United States.
-She worked as an interpreter and aide in nuclear talks, particularly under First Vice Minister of Foreign Affairs Kim Kye-gwan.
-Choe participated in such talks in the 1990s and until the six-party talks were foiled in 2009, and onward to 2010 Washington-Pyongyang dialogue.
+She is very experienced in negotiating on the nuclear program of North Korea, and negotiating with the United States.
+She worked as an interpreter and aide in nuclear talks under First Vice Minister of Foreign Affairs Kim Kye-gwan.
+Choe participated in such talks in the 1990s and until the six-party talks were foiled in 2009, and onward to the 2010 Washington-Pyongyang dialogue.
 She also served in this capacity during former US president Bill Clinton's visit to Pyongyang following the 2009 imprisonment of American journalists by North Korea and a similar visit by Jimmy Carter.
-Choe has also interpreted for North Korea's leader Kim Jong-un, including during the 2013 visit by Dennis Rodman, which she reportedly opposed, and for Kim's uncle Jang Song-thaek.
+Choe has also interpreted for North Korea's leader Kim Jong Un, including during the 2013 visit by Dennis Rodman, which she reportedly opposed, and for Kim's uncle Jang Song-thaek.
 She was vice negotiator for 2011 talks with the US.
 She has also worked as a researcher in the Ministry of Foreign Affairs.
 She regularly participates in track 1.5 and track 2 diplomacy.

 Choe's longstanding position is that the nuclear weapons program of North Korea is the only reliable safeguard of the country's sovereignty.
 She has said that severing of United States' military alliance with Japan and South Korea are prerequisites for negotiations and that US withdrawal from Korea should be a verifiable process.

 Choe has served as section chief, deputy director, and, since 2016, deputy director-general of the North American department of the Ministry of Foreign Affairs.
 She was also deputy director of the Institute for American Studies (IFAS) under the ministry.
 In June 2016, Choe became director of the department and director of IFAS.
 She was elected to the 14th Supreme People's Assembly in 2019, representing the 484th Electoral District (Onjong).